Types of Flowcharts

 Business Process Modeling Diagram

-Business Process Modeling Notation (BPMN) is a standardized graphical notation that allows to create a graphical view of the business processes in a workflow.
-BPMN standard notation was developed by the Business Process Management Initiative (BPMI) to unify the expression of the business processes, to help all business users easily understand each other using the unified standard.
-It is a simple and visual tool for businesses and business processes, the common standard for design and implementation of business processes.
+Business Process Modeling Notation (BPMN) is a standardized graphical notation that allows the creation of a graphical view of the business processes in a workflow.
+BPMN standard notation was developed by the Business Process Management Initiative (BPMI) to unify the expression of the business processes and to help all business users easily understand each other using the unified standard.
+It is a simple and visual tool for businesses and business processes, the common standard for the design and implementation of business processes.

-• Depicts the interactions between two or more business entities
+- Depicting the interactions between two or more business entities.

 Example 2.
 Business Process Diagram (BPMN)